OOM ONAP Offline Installer Package Build Guide¶

 Skip this step if you have already all necessary resources and continue with Part 3.
 Populate local nexus

-It’s possible to download all artifacts in single ./download.py execution.
+It’s possible to download rest artifacts in single ./download.py execution.
 Recently we improved reliability of download scripts so one might try following command to download most of the required artifacts in single shot.

 This concludes SW download part required for ONAP offline platform creating.